Ready to onboard? Let's get started.

 With all of this, make sure you create a strict training plan or a week 1 schedule that new starters can stick to and be held accountable for, but similarly, they can reach out to you/their manager for guidance and advice if they’re struggling to know what to move onto next.

 For any businesses that don’t currently have a formal onboarding process in place, this is something we can help develop alongside you.
-For assistance and guidance, you can contact our Major Partners business manager: firstname.lastname@example.org
+For assistance and guidance, you can contact our Major Partners Associate Director: firstname.lastname@example.org

 Utilise this WFH opportunity to let your new employees get fully settled in and onboarded, ensuring you block in time at the end of each day to regroup and answer any questions they might have.
 It’s likely the hardest thing for them will be getting their head around new systems and ways of working, so be on hand and prepared to either dedicate your own time or ensure the support is there in the wider business.
 It would be beneficial to provide a contact list of everyone in the business and their job titles/roles, highlighting specific people to contact in regards to tailored questions.